s-jermy/DTIanalysis/README.md

 	The E1 radial projection component of the E2 vector is removed to get the projection of the E2 vector onto the  mid fibre plane.
 		E2Proj = E2Vect - E1RadProj*dot(E1RadProj,E2Vect)

 Notes on dealing with vectors in Matlab

-A note: Matlab generally uses a right-handed co-ordinate system when dealing with plotted data.
+	Matlab generally uses a right-handed co-ordinate system when dealing with plotted data.
 However, when an image is shown it uses a left-handed co-ordinate system which is annoying but things kind of still work normally with a few tricks.
 	Everything below is treated as if the co-ordinate system is left-handed, annoying but deal with it.

 	When showing an image i.e.
 		fig = imshow(Trace{1}{1})
-A contour can then be plotted on top of the image i.e.
+	A contour can then be plotted on top of the image i.e. hold on
-	hold on
 		plot(epi(:,1),epi(:,2))

 	When this is done the first dimension is the y-direction, vertical, and increases top to bottom.
 	The second dimension is the x-direction, horizontal, and increases left to right.
 	We will define the third dimension, the z-direction, as increasing out of the screen or as increasing from apex to base.